Sharif-Minhaz/js-practice/README.md

 > #### 41.
 Difference between bind(), call() and apply()

-- The call() and apply() methods set this to a function and call the function.
+- The `call()` and `apply()` methods set this to a function and call the function.
+- The `bind()` method will only set this to a function.
+We will need to separately invoke the function.

+---

+1. `call`: binds the this value, invokes the function, and allows you to pass a list of arguments.

+2. `apply`: binds the this value, invokes the function, and allows you to pass arguments as an array.

+3. `bind`: binds the this value, returns a new function, and allows you to pass in a list of arguments.

 #### 42.